 At the end of the Premiere, students will take the French bac and be assessed in one of the specialty subjects which is not carried over in the final year.
 In Terminale, pupils are tested in the remaining subjects of their chosen bac and philosophy is introduced as a course.
 A pass in the French Baccalaureate will allow entry into most universities and the name tag ‘bachelier’.

 Success in the baccalaureate exam gives an automatic entry into university.
 However, many French parents have traditionally pinned their hopes on their child not attending university but rather gaining a place at one of France’s 500 grandes écoles, considered far more prestigious than university with the possible exception of the Sorbonne.
 These écoles train France’s elite and have the best resources.
-A diploma from the ENA (National School for Public Administration) or the Science Po in Paris guarantees an influential managerial or administrative position in the private or public sector.
+A diploma from the ENA (National School for Public Administration) or the Sciences Po in Paris guarantees an influential managerial or administrative position in the private or public sector.
 And lack of such a diploma makes it almost impossible to secure one of those positions.

 However, entry to these écoles is by concours (a competitive examination for a limited number of places).
 Only one in ten candidates is successful.
 Up to two years of cramming classes, ‘la prépa’, are necessary preparation for this examination at the students’ expense and there is no diploma at the end if the students fail.
 It is at this point that foreign parents think very carefully about the pros and cons of sending their child to a university back home.
 The prepa years are not for the faint-hearted and the students are nicknamed ‘moles’ for the long hours spent studying.

 Interestingly, there is an increasing trend for the bachelier to study abroad with a third of university students considering the option.